briandooley/fh_mysql/README.md

 fh_mysql
 ========

-Demonstrate the FeedHenry platform interacting with an Amazon RDS MySql session
+Demonstrate the FeedHenry platform interacting with an Amazon RDS MySql.